A Diet Plan That Actually Works: What You Need to Know

 These habits seem to persist for a long time.
 So, you can blame your parents or feel guilty about how you messed up your own children’s habits.

 However, there is good news!
-New research shows that it is absolutely possible to rewire our brains, and truly learn how to eat healthy, AND lose weight in the process.
+New research shows that it is absolutely possible to rewire our brains, and truly learn how to eat healthily, AND lose weight in the process.

 We Eat Because It Makes Us Feel Good